dndubins/tinyServo84/Readme.txt

-detachServo(byte servo_num); // to detach the servo, which also sets the corresponding signal pin to INPUT mode setServo(byte servo_num, int angle); // to set the servo to a specific angle homeServos(); // routine to home the servos moveTo(int s0, int s1, int s2, int s3, int s4, int s5, int s6, int wait); // enter location of each servo, and wait in msec for smoother movement servo_timeout_check(in tol); // a timer for servo inactivity to temporarily disable the timer enableTimerInterrupt(); // re-enable the timer disableTimerInterrupt(); // disable the timer setCTC(); // sets the timer to CTC mode at 50Hz rollover
+detachServo(byte servo_num); // to detach the servo, which also sets the corresponding signal pin to INPUT mode setServo(byte servo_num, int angle); // to set the servo to a specific angle homeServos(); // routine to home the servos setCTC(); // sets the timer to CTC mode at 50Hz rollover enableTimerInterrupt(); // re-enable the timer disableTimerInterrupt(); // disable the timer servo_timeout_check(); // a timer for servo inactivity to temporarily disable the timer

 To use the library, copy the download to the Library directory.